jonatanmv/sisnet/README.md

 <img src="images/A_MSG_format.jpg" width="80%">

 **Take into account that the GPS week is represented using 10 bits.
 So we have a range from	0 to 1023.
-There is a *rollover* effect here to be considered by developers.**
+After this maximum value is reached, the week number "rolls over" zero.
+So this *rollover* effect has to be considered by developers when processing week numbers.**

+The GPS uses its own timescale, the "GPS time".
+The GPS satellites transmit the time information in two parts: The week number (number if weeks since time zero taking into account the rollover efect) and the elapsed number of seconds within that week.
-With the GPS starting on the 6 January 1980, the first reset of the 1024 weeks counter happened on 21 August 1999, ending the initial GPS Time Epoch.
+With the GPS starting (time zero) on the 6 January 1980, the first reset of the 1024 weeks counter happened on 21 August 1999, ending the initial GPS Time Epoch.
 The next reset of the week counter from 1023 to zero will be on Saturday 6 April 2019, at 23:59:42 UTC (note that there is currently an 18-second gap between UTC Time and GPS Time), ending the second GPS Time Epoch.

+When does the rollover happen?

+GPS Start: January 6, 1980

+First rollover: Midnight of 21-22 August 1999.

-For example, according official documentation in May 2006 the first rollover was already crossed.
-So if the UAS receives a week number of 78, this means the real week is 78+1024=1102.
+In May 2006 (first rollover already crossed), if the UAS receives a week number of 78, this means the real week is 78+1024=1102.

+Second rollover: Midnight (GPS time) of 6-7 April 2019 = 23:59:42 UTC on 6 April 2019 or 01:59:42 CEST on Sunday 7 April 2019.

+Third rollover: November 20, 2038

 (4) The SisNet Data Server determines the length of the historical archive.
 The *DS* (Data server) configuration determines the length of the historical archive.
 As a rule, the *DS* will try to make available the latest 30 messages of each type.